timescale/docs/timescaledb/how-to-guides/ingest-data/ingest-telegraf.md

 1. Click `Add data source` to see a list of all supported data sources.
 1. Type `PostgreSQL` in the search field and click `Select`.
 1. Configure the data source:
-    *   In the `Name` field, type name that you would like for dataset on TimescaleDB.
+    *   In the `Name` field, type the name that you would like to use for the dataset.
     *   In the `PostgreSQL Connection` section, type the  `Database`, `User`, and `Password` fields using the `.sql` file that you downloaded when creating the TimescaleDB service.